MoonstarCoding/MoonstarCoding/README.md

 Full-Stack Web Developer
 ------------------------

-I am a male (he/him) computer science alumni of McMaster University.
+I am a male (he/him) computer science alumnus of McMaster University.
 I started Web Development in High School, and quickly fell in love with it.
 I honed my skills for 2 years, and then competed in the Skills Canada national competition for Web Design and Development on behalf of Ontario.
 After that, I spent four years studying computer science at McMaster University, where I learned more coding languages, web libraries and frameworks, algorithms, databasing, machine learning, and so much more.
 Now, I am in the workplace doing everything I can to put my knowledge to good use.

 * 🌍  I'm based in Acton, Ontario, Canada
 * 🖥️  See my portfolio at [GitHub.io](http://moonstarcoding.github.io/)